• Skip to primary navigation

 Symptoms of Social Anxiety

-Social phobia is most prevalent among people who are shy and socially distant by nature, whereas some people develop social anxiety as a result of being poorly treated, humiliated, or bullied at school.
-The two main effective treatments available to treat social anxiety are psychological and medical treatments.
+Social phobia is most common among naturally shy and socially distant individuals, while others may develop social anxiety due to mistreatment, humiliation, or bullying in school.
+The primary treatments for social anxiety are psychological and medical interventions.

 3. Panic Disorder